AlgyJr/ios_guides/Configuring-a-Parse-Server.md

 3. Copy the `.p8` certificate you exported and add it to this forked repo.
 This `.p8` file should not have a passphrase with it.

-4. You will now need to edit the `index.js` of to include to the APNS certificate.
-You will need to specify the filename of this `.p8` certificate, the bundle identifier of the app, and whether the certificate generated is for development or production purposes.
+4. You will now need to edit the `index.js` to include to the APNS certificate.
+You will need to specify the key ID, team ID, and the location of this `p8` certificate.

-       Note that you the `ios` key/value pair can be included as an array.
-You could also include the production certificate in this same list.
-See the [Parse wiki](https://github.com/ParsePlatform/parse-server/wiki/Push#2-configure-parse-server) for more context.

        ```javascript
        var authKeyPath = path.resolve(__dirname, 'AuthKey.p8');